MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ntsetinformationfile.md

 <tr>
 <td>
 <b>FileDispositionInformation</b>

 </td>
 <td>
 Request to delete the file when it is closed or cancel a previously requested deletion.
-The choice whether to delete or cancel is supplied in a [**FILE_DISPOSITION_INFORMATION**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ntddk/ns-ntddk-_file_disposition_information) structure.
-The caller must have opened the file with the **DELETE** flag set in the <i>DesiredAccess</i> parameter.
+The choice whether to delete or cancel is supplied in a <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ntddk/ns-ntddk-_file_disposition_information">FILE_DISPOSITION_INFORMATION</a> structure.
+The caller must have opened the file with the DELETE flag set in the <i>DesiredAccess</i> parameter.

 </td>
 </tr>